BenGOsborn/Markotplace/README.md

 -   Implement a better system for user accounts (including deletion) and GitHub authentication ?
 -   Implement payment system ?
 -   The apps will require their own GitHub repository link (or repo name to be deployed)

+### New dev system

+-   Each user has a single github account connected
+-   At any time a user should be able to reauthorize their GitHub account which will update their OAuth token and their Username
+-   Each app has a single repo to pull from (and uses that users OAuth token - if it doesnt work, then thats just unlucky)